 If you ever wake up with a tangly mess or wonder why your hair gets tangled SO easily, you are in luck!
 In this article, we’ll look at why your hair might be prone to tangles and how to effectively deal with them.

-Your hair tangles when strands of hair wrap around each other, making it easier for more strands to intertwine with an existing knot.
+Your hair tangles when hair strands wrap around each other, making it easier for more strands to intertwine with an existing knot.
 This causes bigger and more tangled knots that are a pain to remove (literally).

 Hair tangles more when the cuticle (the outer layer of hair) is damaged or open.
 Healthy cuticles should be closed, smooth, and lie flat.
-If your hair is damaged, the open cuticles snag together, causing – yep – more tangles and knots.
+If your hair is damaged or has some split ends, the cuticles snag together, causing – yep – more tangles and hair knots.
 Also, if your hair isn’t smooth, the strands you are losing daily do not slip down easily but wrap around other strands, creating a tangled mess.

 Although tangled hair can happen to most hair types, it is usually longer hair and curly hair that tangles easily.
 Some of the main contributing factors to knotty hair include:

 - Damaged dry hair;